zombiehunternr1/Unifi-Content-Filter-Blocklist/README.md

 # Unifi Ultimate Blocklist

 This repository provides a **comprehensive blocklist** for the **Content Filter** option in **Unifi**.
-It is designed to block most, if not all, recently known **ads, malware, spyware, and pirate sites**.
+It is designed to block most, if not all, recently known **ads, malware, trackers, spyware, and pirate sites**.

 The blocklist is maintained in [`Unifi ultimate blocklist.txt`](./Unifi%20ultimate%20blocklist.txt), which you can either: